sligara7/dnd_creator/SERVICE_GAPS.md

   - Added unit, API, and integration tests for the new features

 Next steps:
+1. Integration with Message Hub for cross-service coordination
-1. Real-time state synchronization with Campaign service
+2. Real-time state synchronization with Campaign service
-2. OpenAPI/Swagger documentation updates for new endpoints
+3. OpenAPI/Swagger documentation updates for new endpoints
-3. Performance benchmarks for event processing and progress updates
+4. Performance benchmarks for event processing and progress updates

 ### 2025-09-05
 Significant progress on Character Service: